HarshaLK04/Aws_interview/manager_round.md

-Technical knowledge: The manager may ask questions related to the candidate's knowledge of various DevOps tools and technologies, such as continuous integration and delivery (CI/CD) tools, infrastructure as code (IAC) tools, and monitoring tools.
+`Technical knowledge`: The manager may ask questions related to the candidate's knowledge of various DevOps tools and technologies, such as continuous integration and delivery (CI/CD) tools, infrastructure as code (IAC) tools, and monitoring tools.
 They may also ask about the candidate's experience with cloud platforms like AWS, Azure, or GCP.

-Problem-solving skills: The manager may present the candidate with hypothetical scenarios or problems and ask how they would approach and solve them.
+`Problem-solving skills`: The manager may present the candidate with hypothetical scenarios or problems and ask how they would approach and solve them.
 This could include troubleshooting a production issue or implementing a new CI/CD pipeline.

-Collaboration and communication: The manager may ask the candidate about their experience working in a team and how they communicate with team members.
+`Collaboration and communication:` The manager may ask the candidate about their experience working in a team and how they communicate with team members.
 They may also ask how they prioritize tasks and manage their workload.

-Process improvement: The manager may ask the candidate about their experience with process improvement, such as how they identify areas for improvement, implement changes, and measure the success of those changes.
+`Process improvement:` The manager may ask the candidate about their experience with process improvement, such as how they identify areas for improvement, implement changes, and measure the success of those changes.

 Business acumen: The manager may ask the candidate about their understanding of the business and how their work as a DevOps engineer impacts the organization's goals and objectives.

-1. What is your role in a team? e.g I am equally comfortable taking the lead or allowing a coworker to delegate tasks to me.
+1. `What is your role in a team?` e.g I am equally comfortable taking the lead or allowing a coworker to delegate tasks to me.
  In my previous experiences, I have managed projects as a team lead and also worked under the direction of other team leads.
   My experience working with a diverse group of people with unique skills and abilities has allowed me to understand that I may require to shift and adjust my role according to the project

-2.If you make a mistake, how do you fix it?
+2.`If you make a mistake, how do you fix it?`
   When I make a mistake, I immediately communicate it and create a plan to rectify it.
   In my first role as a software developer, I realised that the code I wrote would lead to some bugs down the line.
  In this situation, I communicated my mistake and resolved it immediately.